infinum/dotnet-handbook/Deployment/Build Pipelines/Azure Pipelines.md

 ## Logs

 If the pipeline run fails, you can inspect the logs by clicking on the run.
-The run details will be displayed, errors and warnings, you can even see which stage and job failed.
-To access the logs just click on the error.
+The run details will show up, along with errors and warnings.
+You can even see which stage and job failed.

+To access the logs, click on the error.

-**Pro Tip:** Use the search bar (`Ctrl + F`) in the logs view to quickly locate specific errors or warnings.
+**Pro Tip:** Use the search bar (`Ctrl + F`) in the logs view to find specific errors or warnings.

-For more details visit the [Azure DevOps documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/review-logs?view=azure-devops&tabs=windows-agent).
+For more details, visit the [Azure DevOps documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/review-logs?view=azure-devops&tabs=windows-agent).